berdjabrahamian/berdjabrahamian.github.io/README.md

 `Custom Solution, Front-End Development`

-Assisted in the front-end development and design for Schwarzkopf’s (the number onf Beauty Care Brand of Henkel Company) internal sales dashboard.
+Assisted in the front-end development and design for Schwarzkopf’s (#1 Beauty Care Brand of Henkel Company) internal sales dashboard.

 ##### Metroland Media